I-CSV-PROCESSING/frontend/README.md

 bun dev
 ```

+Please note that the csv-backend needs to be running for this to be working.

-Open http://localhost:3000 with your browser to see the result.
+Open http://localhost:3000 with your browser to interact with the UI.